back

 Examples

 Hey there!
 I’m John Smith and I love all things coffee and travel.
 In my day job, I work as a software developer.
-Let’s connect and talk about adventures or find me on Instagram at @johnsmithontour!
+Let’s connect and talk about adventures or find me on Instagram at @johnsmithexampleontour!

-Hi, I’m Lisa Brown, a Graphic Designer specializing in branding and typography.
+Example 3: Hi, I’m Lisa Brown, a Graphic Designer specializing in branding and typography.
 Excited to network and share insights on design.
 Reach out if you need help with creating visually appealing brand identities or want to discuss minimalistic art!

 Part 8Self-Introductions in a Public Speaking Scenario